 There are several ways you can keep influencers happy, and make them feeling appreciated:

 - Attitude speaks, so make sure you have the right attitude when interacting with an influencer.

 - Listen to their suggestions or ideas on how to connect with consumers.
 This can be of a lot of help to you in the long run.

 - Always stay connected with your influencers.
 Apart from sharing their posts widely on different social channels, you can also follow them on social media, and subscribe to their pages or channels.

 - Commenting on their posts and replying to their comments can help make them feel more connected to you.

 For example, in the following screenshot you can see the brand, “Holler and Glow” comments on influencer, Fabulous Hannah’s Instagram post promoting the brand.

 Influencer marketing is a broad concept, and there are a lot of things that often go unnoticed by brands.
-To learn more, check out the following infographic on influencer marketing from HireInfluence.
+To learn more, check out the following infographic with facts on influencer marketing from HireInfluence.